Hyperbolicity of Brunnian links: Simple intersection pattern theorem

 (1) Recall that cross disks are credible.
-It is easy to see that each inner disk in it is a credible disk for $\beta _I \cup L_J$, and the outer region in it corresponds to a credible disk for $L_I \cup \beta _J$.
+It is easy to see that each inner disk contained in it (the gray subdisks in Fig. \ref{fig:simpleintersectionpattern}(2)) is a credible disk for $\beta _I \cup L_J$, and the outer region in it (the white region in Fig. \ref{fig:simpleintersectionpattern}(2)) corresponds to a credible disk for $L_I \cup \beta _J$.

-(2) If $D_i$ is stable, consider $\beta _I \cup L_J$.
-It can be verified that each inner disk in $D_i$ is a stable disk bounded by $\beta _I$, and thus all the inner disks have the same number of intersection points with $L_J$. \end{rem}
+(2) If cross disk $D_i$ is stable, consider $\beta _I \cup L_J$.
+It can be verified that each inner disk contained in $D_i$ is a stable disk bounded by $\beta _I$, and thus all the inner disks have the same number of intersection points with $L_J$. \end{rem}

 Now we turn to Brunnian links.